-The entrance to the Reserve's PN property, which includes the confluence of the Judith and Missouri rivers.
+The entrance to American Prairie's PN property, which includes the confluence of the Judith and Missouri rivers.

 “Wild river areas – Those rivers or sections of rivers that are free of impoundments and generally inaccessible except by trail, with watersheds or shorelines essentially primitive and waters unpolluted.
 These represent vestiges of primitive America.” – The Wild and Scenic Rivers Act, 1968